rust-lang/rust/text/0000-unsized-rvalues.md

 ## Unsized Rvalues - language

 Remove the rule that requires all locals and rvalues to have a sized type.
 Instead, require the following:

-a) The following expressions must always return a Sized type:
+1. The following expressions must always return a Sized type:
-    a1) Function calls, method calls, operator expressions
+    1. Function calls, method calls, operator expressions
-        - implementing unsized return values for function calls would require the *called function* to do the alloca in our stack frame. a2) ADT expressions
+        - implementing unsized return values for function calls would require the *called function* to do the alloca in our stack frame.
+    2. ADT expressions
         - see alternatives
-    a3) cast expressions
+    3. cast expressions
         - this seems like an implementation simplicity thing.
 These can only be trivial casts.
-b) The RHS of assignment expressions must always have a Sized type.
+2. The RHS of assignment expressions must always have a Sized type.
     - Assigning an unsized type is impossible because we don't know how much memory is available at the destination.
 This applies to ExprAssign assignments and not to StmtLet let-statements.

 This also allows passing unsized values to functions, with the ABI being as if a `&move` pointer was passed (a `(by-move-data, extra)` pair).
 This also means that methods taking `self` by value are object-safe, though vtable shims are sometimes needed to translate the ABI (as the callee-side intentionally does not pass `extra` to the fn in the vtable, no vtable shim is needed if the vtable function already takes its argument indirectly).